Natural Remedies for UTIs in Dogs

 - Certain treats might contain problematic ingredients like corn or wheat, which can also enable excess yeast.

-- Kibble alone – The lack of moisture in dry kibble can cause problems in the urinary tract.
+- Kibble alone – The lack of moisture in dry kibble can cause problems in the urinary tract related to dehydration.

 These are a few of my favorite brands:

-Natural remedies like CBD oil can ease inflammation and pain, and in some instances, hinder the build-up of bacteria to treat UTIs in dogs.
+Natural remedies like Full Spectrum Hemp Extract CBD oil can ease inflammation and pain, and in some instances, hinder the build-up of bacteria to remedy UTIs in dogs.
 A healthy lifestyle is bound to strengthen your dog’s immunity and give them the best chance in life.
 It is, however, always a great idea to consult your vet if you notice any medical changes.
-Regular check-ups and consistent medical care can prevent many ailments down the line and keep your furry friend healthy and happy for as long as possible.
+Regular check-ups and consistent medical care can reduce the likelihood of many ailments down the line and keep your furry friend healthy and happy for as long as possible.